Forest - Hunting Strength

 This is the most important hunt of my life.

-We go to the low country to hunt a Vigla.
+Five of us go to the low country, to hunt Vigla.

-We must carry five spears or knives with Vigla blood when we return.
+We must bring home five spears or knives with Vigla blood.

 Five boys, five days, five strikes of blood.